 Help the Refuge Staff

-The Assabet River National Wildlife Refuge needs your help.
-They are looking for volunteers to take on the following roles:
+The Assabet River National Wildlife Refuge has the following volunteer opportunities:

 - Front Desk Greeter: Welcome visitors to the refuge, some might have never visited a refuge before!
 The duties will include suggesting hikes based on visitor’s abilities, maintaining visitor center’s cleanliness and helping staff with a few tasks.
 A friendly, helpful demeanor is a must!